 Effects on the administrative environment from Alternative 1 would be similar to those described in Section 4.1.5 depending on which Action 1 alternative is selected as preferred.
 Alternative 2 provides a grace period over which the effects from the Action 1 preferred alternative would span and so would spread out any adverse effects from Action 1 over a longer period of time.
 Option 2a provides the shortest time period, Option 2c the longest, and Option 2b would be intermediate.
-Although spreading the effects over a longer time period under However, Alternative 2 would also entail a cost to SERO through software upgrades to track entities to ensure they come into compliance with Action 1 over the time period selected in Options 2a-2c.
-Alternative 3 would apply to IFQ program compliance after Action 1 is implemented and so would add to the administrative environment through similar costs associated with software upgrades to monitor compliance as would be needed in Alternative 2.
+Although spreading the effects over a longer time period may assist entities, Alternative 2 would also entail a cost to SERO through software upgrades to track entities to ensure they come into compliance with Action 1 over the time period selected in Options 2a-2c.
+However, the longer the time period, the longer SERO has to work with shareholders to either bring their account into compliance with the permit requirement or divest their shares.
+Preferred Alternative 3 would apply to IFQ program compliance after Action 1 is implemented and so would add to the administrative environment through similar costs associated with software upgrades to monitor compliance as would be needed in Alternative 2.
 Entities would need to be tracked to ensure they divest their shares over the time period selected in Options 3a-3c.
+Preferred Alternative 4 would also add to the administrative environment through tracking needs for shareholder changes due legal proceedings as well as needing software upgrades to monitor compliance to ensure share divestment over the time period selected in Options 4a-4c.

-As with Action 1, none of the effects described above would be significant to the administrative environment.
+As with Action 1, none of the effects to the administrative environment described above are expected to be significant.
 The current SERO IFQ programs already have the ability to track shareholder accounts and link those to commercial reef fish vessel permits.
-The main effect would be to add computer code to the existing software to track accounts and make sure they are in compliance.
+The main effect would be to add computer code to the existing software to track accounts and make sure they are in compliance and likely increase operating expenses to the program.